vippsas/vipps-developers/settlements/sftp-report-service/README.md

 1. Log in with BankID on [portal.vipps.no](https://portal.vipps.no) and select the `Utvikler` menu item.

+  If you only have "Vippsnummer", you will find a link to SFTP setup under "Rapporter og tall".

 2. Click the tab `SFTP Access` to add users for SFTP access.